-We will be located in Langley, British Columbia near the corner of 203rd Street and 66th Avenue (see the map on our Home Page).
+We will be located in Langley, British Columbia near the corner of 203rd Street and 66th Avenue (see the map on our Contact Us page).
 We will be an urban village close to many commercial amenities and walking trails.

 Is Compass Cohousing a co-op?

-Although Co-ops and cohousing communities share many of the same values (shared resources, common meals together, sharing the maintenance and management of the community), they have very different legal structures.
-The residential units at Compass Cohousing are strata units.
-You will have freehold title to your own home.
+No, this is not co-op housing.
+The residential units will be strata-titled units.
+You will have freehold title to your own home within the strata.
 This means you can, at any time, sell your home.
 Additionally, you enjoy any increase in the value of your home, thereby allowing you to build equity in your property.